-Easter has certainly become a time to treat ourselves — perhaps this year more than ever.
+Easter has become a time to treat ourselves — perhaps this year more than ever.
 The temptation to allow ourselves those few extra calories and indulge in some chocolatey goodness is rife; but is there a way to do it guilt-free?

 Put simply, the hidden cruelty of commercial Easter foods and activities is unmistakably awful.